 Scanner ASCII String Decoder:

-The report below was generated when scanning a MaxiCode barcode symbol
+The report below was generated when scanning a MaxiCode barcode symbol with PQA enabled:

 >> PQA <<